All Episodes

 I mean, this is not, but I can't stop it.

-I I'm maybe maybe it's the post-stress release where you just get uncontrollably giggly or what, but I'm going through my soundbite roster today.
+Maybe it's the post-stress release where you just get uncontrollably giggly or what, but I'm going through my soundbite roster today.

-I'm watching stuff on television.
+I'm watching this stuff on television.

 Anyway, I'll walk you all through it.

-Great to have you here, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+Great to have you here, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-Do you know, for example, folks that I slandered Obama voters yesterday?
+Do you know, for example, folks, that I slandered Obama voters yesterday?

 Yeah, right there on ABC.

-I was I was all over the news last night.
+I was all over the news last night.

-What are you gonna do?
+What are you going to do?

 And I got some other Republican.

-What are you gonna do?
+What are you going to do?

 Rush Limbaugh.

-Um I slandered Obama voters by calling them moochers.
+I slandered Obama voters by calling them moochers.

-I said that I said they voted for Santa Claus, so that's slandering them.
+I said they voted for Santa Claus, so that's slandering them.

 I'm watching Arthur Laffer today.

-He of the big tax cut guru.
+He's the big tax cut guru.

-He's on Fox with Martha McCallaby said, Martha, I never been more enthused in my life.
+He said, Martha, I've never been more enthused in my life.

 I have never been more optimistic.

-Never been more excited.
+I've never been more excited.

 Her eyes are bugging out of her hair.